 Cthulhu Mythos: The games where it's referenced the most.
 Tatsuya's new story in the PSP remake of Eternal Punishment includes Randolph Carter as Chandraputra appearing and a boss fight against nearly every Lovecraft creature in the series.
 Including the main series design of Nyarlathotep.
 It even has Cthulhu and Dagon speaking R'lyehian.
 The regular game also has Lovecraft creatures as foes like Shoggoth, Byakhee, and others that also speak R'lyehian.

-In Eternal Punishment, they've been replaced by robot versions of Eikichi, Lisa, and Jun to further torment their betrayer, Tatsuya.
+In Eternal Punishment, they've been replaced by robot versions of Eikichi, Lisa, and Jun to further torment Tatsuya.
 They wield the same Ultimate Personas, too, making this a retroactive Mirror Boss and quite possibly the toughest boss battle of either game.

 City of Adventure: Sumaru City.
 It's a lot bigger than Mikage-Cho—boasting a sanitarium, casino, television studio, and a glitzy waterfront—and evidently it's a major port: The stores are run by an eclectic group of merchants (a Sheik, a British tailor, a French legionnaire cum waiter, an Americophile doctor, an Italian grifter, a gypsy, etc.).
 Tatsuya/Maya also get to explore terrain outside of the city limits.

 City of Weirdos: Baofu comments that, with the curse in effect, Sumaru City is possibly the most dangerous place in the world.

 This has all sorts of funky effects on the city.
 Holistic healing now suddenly has tangible results, i.e., chiropractors and hippie crystal therapy can cure poison and broken bones instantly.